-On paper, an inbound marketing strategy delivers those desirables.
-Today’s buyers are taking more and more of the sales process into their own hands.
-What’s more, 70-80% of those buyers are tending to ignore paid ads in favour of organic results.
-Creating a platform of content that reflects these search terms, matches buyer intent, and addresses their questions represents a phenomenal opportunity for businesses to drive the dependable, sustainable growth they need to meet their annual targets going into 2019 and beyond.
+An inbound marketing strategy is an effective way of joining the dots between marketing activity and sales revenue.
+Inbound's approach — of creating a platform of content that reflects popular search terms, matches buyer intent, and addresses their questions — represents a phenomenal opportunity for businesses to drive the dependable, sustainable growth they need to meet — and track — their return on marketing spend.

 Unfortunately, this is where many businesses falter.
 When it comes to turning this tactic into an accountable strategy, they don’t know how to proceed, never mind how to calculate ROMI.